Frozen shoulder

 Cause

 The cause is not always known.
-Usually there is no direct cause and we speak of a primary frozen shoulder.
+Usually there is no direct cause and we call it a primary frozen shoulder.
 When the frozen shoulder has an underlying cause such as trauma, surgery, bursitis, calcification,... we speak of a secondary frozen shoulder.

 Symptoms